Sisters at Heart: Plot

 Keith Wilson (Don Marshall), his wife Dorothy (Janee Michelle), their daughter Lisa (Venetta Rogers), and Keith's boss, Larry Tate (David White), visit the home of the Stephens family, with whom Lisa is to spend a few days while Keith is away on a business trip for Larry.
-The Wilsons are African-American, and all of the other characters are white, including the Stephens family: Darrin (Dick Sargent), his wife Samantha (Elizabeth Montgomery), their daughter Tabitha (Erin Murphy), and their son Adam (David Lawrence).
+The Wilsons are black, and all of the other characters are white, including the Stephens family: Darrin (Dick Sargent), his wife Samantha (Elizabeth Montgomery), their daughter Tabitha (Erin Murphy), and their son Adam (David Lawrence).
 Tabitha is glad to be able to spend a few days with Lisa and says they will temporarily be sisters.
 Darrin is another of Larry's employees at the advertising agency McMann and Tate.
 Darrin is trying to land a million-dollar account from Mr. Brockway (Parley Baer), who owns a toy company.
 Mr. Brockway visits the Stephens' residence unannounced to find out if Darrin has any dark secrets.
 When Mr. Brockway arrives, Samantha tends to Adam upstairs, so Lisa answers the door.
 When Lisa says her father works for McMann and Tate and that she is Tabitha's sister, Mr. Brockway leaves, saying he has seen enough.

 Samantha takes the children to the park, where another child tells Lisa and Tabitha that they cannot be sisters because they have different skin colors.
 When they arrive home, Tabitha casts a spell on herself and Lisa so that Tabitha's skin has black spots and Lisa's skin has white spots.
 Lisa discovers that Tabitha and Samantha are witches.
 When Samantha finds the two girls polka-dotted, she tells Tabitha to reverse the spell, which Tabitha unsuccessfully tries to do.
 Eventually, Samantha realizes that Tabitha's attempt was unsuccessful because Tabitha subconsciously wants the spots to remain so she and Lisa will continue to be sisters.
 Samantha tells the girls that differences in appearance won't prevent them from being sisters, and Tabitha then successfully reverses the spell just as Lisa's parents arrive to pick up Lisa.